sabir116rus/bot_project/README.md

 - **Cargo management**: add new cargo entries and search existing ones.
 - **Truck management**: add a truck and search available trucks.
 - **Profile view** with "📋 Мой профиль" button that lists your cargo and trucks.
 - **Inline editing**: the profile shows buttons to edit your info, cargo and trucks.
-You can modify route, dates and weight for any entry.
+After selecting an entry you can update its route, dates and weight or delete it.
+Route editing again uses region and city lists and date editing displays the inline calendar.
 - **Weight validation** ensures values are between 1 and 1000 tons.
 - **Inline calendar** with month and year navigation for selecting dates when adding or searching cargo and trucks.
 - **Extensive region and city list** loaded from `russia.json`.
 When adding